paulcollett/vue-ico/README.md

 - Simply outputs the svg
 - Bundles only the icons you need

-First off install the `vue-ico` package

-`npm install vue-ico --save-dev`
+First off install the `vue-ico` package `npm install vue-ico --save-dev`

-**Configure webpack to support "tree-shaking"** to remove _dead code_ (and unused icons):
+**Configure webpack to support "tree-shaking"** to remove _dead code_ (and unused icons)

-When using babel as you JS loader, make sure we're not compiling to commonJs modules by passing `{ modules: false }` as an option.
+When using babel as you JS loader, make sure we're not compiling to commonjs modules by passing `{ modules: false }` as an option.
 ```JS
 presets: [ ['es2015', { modules: false }] ]
 ```

 Also, you'll need to allow `vue-ico` module to be parsed by your webpack JS loader to shake off unused icons.
-Commonly the `node_modules` folder is excluded from parsing so changing this line:
+Commonly the whole `node_modules` folder is excluded from parsing so changing this line:
 ```JS
 exclude: /node_modules/
 ```